First Bank of the United States: Presidential approval

 On February 25, 1791, convinced that the constitution authorized the measure, Washington signed the "bank bill" into law.

 On March 19, 1791 Washington appointed three Commissioners for the taking of subscriptions for this new bank: Thomas Willing, David Rittenhouse, and Samuel Howell.

 Willing was later elected as President on October 25, 1791, until he resigned due to ill health on November 10, 1807.
-He was succeeded by David Lenox, serving until the expiration of its charter on March 4, 1811.
+The bank's Philadelphia branch opened its doors on December 12, 1791.
+Willing was succeeded by David Lenox, serving until the expiration of its charter on March 4, 1811.

 Expiration of charter

-After Hamilton left office in 1795, the new Secretary of the Treasury Oliver Wolcott, Jr. informed Congress that, due to the existing state of government finances, more money was needed.
+After Hamilton left office in 1795, the new Secretary of the Treasury Oliver Wolcott Jr. informed Congress that, due to the existing state of government finances, more money was needed.
 This could be achieved either by selling the government's shares of stock in the bank or by raising taxes.
 Wolcott advised the first choice.
 Congress quickly agreed.
 Hamilton objected, believing that the dividends on that stock had been inviolably pledged for the support of the sinking fund to retire the debt.
 Hamilton tried to organize opposition to the measure but was unsuccessful.

 In 1816, the bank was succeeded by the Second Bank of the United States.

 Purchase by Girard

 After the charter for the First Bank of the United States expired in 1811, Stephen Girard purchased most of its stock as well as the building and its furnishings on South Third Street in Philadelphia and opened his own bank, later known as Girard Bank.
 Girard hired George Simpson, the cashier of the First Bank of the United States, as cashier of the new bank, and with seven other employees, opened for business on May 18, 1812.
-He allowed the Trustees of the First Bank of the United States to use some offices and space in the vaults to continue the process of winding down the affairs of the closed bank at a very nominal rent.
+He allowed the Trustees of the First Bank of the United States to use some offices and space in the vaults to continue the process of winding down the affairs of the closed bank at a nominal rent.

 Over its early history the bank was known as "Girard's Bank," or as "Girard Bank" or also as "Stephen Girard's Bank" or even the "Bank of Stephen Girard."
 Girard was the sole proprietor of his bank, and thus avoided the Pennsylvania state law which prohibited an unincorporated association of persons from establishing a bank, and which required a charter from the legislature for a banking corporation.